In My Lonely Room

 "In My Lonely Room" is a 1964 single by Motown girl group Martha and the Vandellas.
-In this song, which registered at #6 R&B (Cashbox) and #44 Pop, the narrator solemnly discusses how her lover's flirting with other girls leave her so depressed that all she can do was sit by "(her) lonely room and cry".
-The song was produced under a more solemn though still uptempo gospel-influenced number that had been on a number of the group's hits starting with "(Love Is Like a) Heat Wave".
+In this song, which registered at #6 R&B (Cashbox) and #44 Pop, the narrator solemnly discusses how her lover's flirting with other girls leave her so depressed that all she can do is sit "in my lonely room and cry".
+The song was produced with a more solemn though still uptempo gospel-influenced feel that had been on a number of the group's hits starting with "(Love Is Like a) Heat Wave".
 It was their fifth hit with Holland–Dozier–Holland.

-Cash Box described it as "a real happy thumper geared for loads of spins and sales" that is performed in an "exciting infectious fashion."
+Despite its lyrics, Cash Box described it as "a real happy thumper geared for loads of spins and sales" that is performed in an "exciting infectious fashion."